ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2planner_plugin.rst

 2- Exporting the planner plugin
 -------------------------------

 Now that we have created our custom planner, we need to export our planner plugin so that it would be visible to the planner server.
 Plugins are loaded at runtime and if they are not visible, then our planner server won't be able to load it.
-In ROS2, exporting and loading plugins is handled by ``pluginlib``.
+In ROS 2, exporting and loading plugins is handled by ``pluginlib``.

 Coming to our tutorial, class ``nav2_straightline_planner::StraightLine`` is loaded dynamically as ``nav2_core::GlobalPlanner`` which is our base class.